 Figures correct as of February 2020. ^Effectiveness Report 2018-19.

-TEAR is committed to the humanitarian assistance principles of humanity, impartiality, independence and neutrality as defined in the Core Humanitarian Standards.
-TEAR is also committed to recognising and working towards applying the Core Humanitarian Standards, the Integral Quality Standards, the International Red Cross and Red Crescent Code of Conduct for NGOs in Disaster Relief and Sphere Standards.
-TEAR Australia is a signatory to Charter4Change – an initiative to enable a more locally-led response in the provision of humanitarian aid.
+Tearfund is committed to the humanitarian assistance principles of humanity, impartiality, independence and neutrality as defined in the Core Humanitarian Standards.
+Tearfund is also committed to recognising and working towards applying the Core Humanitarian Standards, the Integral Quality Standards, the International Red Cross and Red Crescent Code of Conduct for NGOs in Disaster Relief and Sphere Standards.
+Tearfund Australia is a signatory to Charter4Change – an initiative to enable a more locally-led response in the provision of humanitarian aid.

 On March 14, 2019, Cyclone Idai, an intense category 3 tropical cyclone, struck Mozambique with “massive and horrifying” impacts.
-TEAR Australia supported our local partners to provide relief and assistance.
+Tearfund Australia supported our local partners to provide relief and assistance.
 Read more.

 On Friday 28 September 2018, an earthquake with a magnitude of 7.5 struck Sulawesi island in Indonesia.
 It led to a tsunami with waves up to three metres high hitting the city of Palu.